When the Madness Started

 First, reverse the cause.

 The best way to promote resiliency is to bring back a signal of safety to the mind and body.
 The premise of “paleo-deficiency” is making its way into the literature, and the relevance of diet*, green exposure, light cycle throughout the day and night, and movement are amassing a literature that supports the efficacy and relevance of lifestyle.

 With my patients, we don’t touch medications until we have initiated 30 days of dietary change .
-This diet minimizes antigenic foods like gluten and diary, increases natural fats critical for blood sugar stability, and puts a premium on the sourcing of food and elimination of GMOs and carcinogenic, endocrine-disrupting pesticides.
+This diet minimizes antigenic foods like gluten and dairy, increases natural fats critical for blood sugar stability, and puts a premium on the sourcing of food and elimination of GMOs and carcinogenic, endocrine-disrupting pesticides.

 Dietary change is a powerful – if not the most powerful – means of effecting the microbiome and gut-brain signaling.
 In fact, in Reilly’s case there is compelling evidence in support of the role of gluten intolerance in psychotic illness.
 Early elimination of gluten and cross-reactants like dairy might have, without exaggeration, changed the course of Reilly’s life.

 I often fantasize about an inpatient psychiatric ward where organic ancestral foods are served, meditation and relaxation response are taught, sleep is supported, and exercise encouraged.
 I’d love a randomized trial of outcomes as a means of deconstructing the one ill – one pill model.